History of the Perthshire Patons

 This sister of William emigrated at some stage to Canada, and was able to put up her great niece Martha Watton when she also emigrated to Canada at a later date (again as recalled by Georgina Watton).

-Mary Jane Watton - unconfirmed
+Jane Watton

 William Watton

-1846 approx - 1947 approx
+1846 approx - 21/8/1902

 William Watton was Calum's and Jamie's great great great great grandfather.